-Back to school is upon us!
-Some teachers will be teaching remotely, some in a hybrid model, and others will be heading to the classroom full time.
-If you will be joining those teachers physically going to school, one thing you’ll be putting together is your classroom bulletin boards!
+Back to school is nearly here and it’s time to start thinking about those classroom bulletin boards!
 There are so very many ideas out there for inspiration, and we’ve gathered our favorite back-to-school bulletin board ideas from around the web.
-Make this your best back-to-school time ever!
+Make this your best back-to-school ever!

 Remind your students of all the superheroes who wear masks!

 If you’re doing a hybrid model you can make your virtual and physical classroom the same!

 I’ll admit, I love a good flamingo board!